YoruNoHikage/redux-devtools-dispatch/README.md

 Name                  | Description
 -------------         | -------------
+`theme`               | _Same as in LogMonitor's package_ Either a string referring to one of the themes provided by [redux-devtools-themes](https://github.com/gaearon/redux-devtools-themes) (feel free to contribute!) or a custom object of the same format.
+Optional.
+By default, set to [`'nicinabox'`](https://github.com/gaearon/redux-devtools-themes/blob/master/src/nicinabox.js).
 `initEmpty`           | When `true`, the dispatcher is empty.
 By default, set to `false`, the dispatcher contains : `{ "type": "" }`.

 ### Contributing